shawnwildermuth/ConfigurationAppSettings/readme.md

 # AppSettingsConfiguration

-This repository contains the project and example for the WilderMinds.AppSettingsConfiguration Nuget Package.
+This repository contains the project and example for the WilderMinds.AppSettings Nuget Package.

 This package supports reading AppSettings section of a web.config file in the root of the project.
 It's a simple library to show how simple it is to create a Configuration Extension.